-If you are one of the largest enterprises, then diagnosing and fixing technical issues manually in your site is quite difficult.
+If you are one of the largest enterprises, diagnosing and fixing technical issues manually in your site is quite tricky.
 That’s why various enterprise brands use DeepCrawl to monitor and track the technical health of their domains.

-If you have your target audience in various regions all around the world, it becomes essential to manage international sites.
-DeepCrawl helps you to set up your global content correctly so that you can connect with each of your regional audience.
+If you have your target audience in various regions worldwide, it becomes essential to manage international sites.
+DeepCrawl helps you set up your global content correctly to connect with each of your regional audience.

-DeepCrawl has a range of rich data sources which provides you with the insights of your sites’ organic growth and revenue.
-With Automatic Scheduling, you can set crawls over many domains, so you can get notifications about the relevant data at regular intervals.
+DeepCrawl has a range of rich data sources that provide insights into your sites’ organic growth and revenue.
+With Automatic Scheduling, you can set crawls over many domains to get notifications about the relevant data at regular intervals.

-The most common issue faced by eCommerce sites is search engines do not crawl many pages that should be indexed which results in an increase in crawl budget on the site.
+The most common issue faced by eCommerce sites is that search engines do not crawl any pages that should be indexed, resulting in an increase in crawl budget on the site.

-DeepCrawl allows you to optimize URL structures so your sites’ most important pages can be crawled by search engines.
+DeepCrawl allows you to optimize URL structures so search engines can crawl your sites’ most important pages.
 You can avoid wasting the crawl budget by identifying the pages that search engine bots are accessing.

-If you’re a publisher and your content does not get crawled and indexed by search engines as quickly as possible, then there will be a decrement in organic search visibility which will lead to less visitor engagement.
+If you’re a publisher and your content does not get crawled and indexed by search engines as quickly as possible, there will be a decrement in organic search visibility, leading to less visitor engagement.

-You can integrate your log files to DeepCrawl to analyze whether your pages are not indexed frequently or not.
-You can also test XML sitemaps to check if any of the important pages are missing.
+You can integrate your log files to DeepCrawl to analyze whether your pages are not indexed frequently.
+You can also test XML sitemaps to check if any of the relevant pages are missing.

 DeepCrawl is built to provide agencies with easy task management and white-labeled reports for their clients.
-It helps you to monitor and analyze your clients’ site to increase organic traffic and revenue.
+It helps you to monitor and analyze your clients’ sites to increase organic traffic and revenue.

-With DeepCrawl, you can crawl multiple sites at a single time, so you can work on multiple clients simultaneously.
+With DeepCrawl, you can crawl multiple sites simultaneously, so you can work on multiple clients simultaneously.

 Additionally, when you detect an issue, you can set it up in the Task Manager.
-Here, you can assign the issue to a specific team member along with the priority level and deadline for work done.
+You can assign the issue to a specific team member along with the priority level and deadline for work done.

 DeepCrawl offers three plans, including Light, Light Plus, and Enterprise.
 Recently, they revised their subscription plans to support individuals and SMEs.

-DeepCrawl starts at $14 per month for its Light plan, which comes with 10,000 active URLs, one project and full API access.
+DeepCrawl starts at $14 per month for its Light plan, with 10,000 active URLs, one project, and full API access.
 Most SEO tools offer API access in their enterprise plan, which gives DeepCrawl an edge over other SEO tools.

 You can integrate Google Analytics and Google Search Console in Light Plus plan, while there’s no partner integration in the Light plan.

-For medium-sized businesses to large enterprise brands, DeepCrawl introduced an Enterprise plan where you can choose a custom number of URLs and projects.
+For medium-sized businesses to large enterprise brands, DeepCrawl introduced an Enterprise plan to choose a custom number of URLs and projects.

 Usually, the marketing tools offer you to subscribe to their service annually instead of monthly to save your money.
-And, you can get 2 months free if you opt for DeepCrawl plans annually.
+And, you can get two months free if you opt for DeepCrawl plans annually.

 You can check in-detail features with a comparison chart of all the plans, here.
 Nevertheless, you can try DeepCrawl’s 14-day free-trial with limited access.

-Netpeak Spider is a desktop tool that helps you in SEO audit, identify issues, website analysis and scraping.
-Although it doesn’t provide the same scalability as of its competitors, it is still considered as one of the powerful tools for SEO audits.
+Netpeak Spider is a desktop tool that helps you in SEO audit, identify issues, website analysis, and scraping.
+Although it doesn’t provide the same scalability as its competitors, it is still considered one of the powerful SEO audits tools.

 Netpeak Spider crawls your website to check if there are any broken links, images, duplicate content, canonical links, check redirects, robots.txt file, and more.
 Fixing these issues will improve your site visibility and organic traffic.

-With Netpeak Spider, you can analyze data (generated by segmentation tools) to monitor the performance of your site using click depth, site structure, and word count.
+With Netpeak Spider, you can analyze data (generated by segmentation tools) to monitor your site’s performance using click depth, site structure, and word count.

 You can generate white-label reports that are automatically saved as PDFs.
 To use this feature, you have to upgrade your subscription to Pro or Custom plans.

-The Standard plan of Netpeak Spider starts from $19 per month which includes some basic features such as site optimization and scraping, website crawling, data segmentation, and SEO audit.
+The Standard plan of Netpeak Spider starts from $19 per month, including essential features such as site optimization and scraping, website crawling, data segmentation, and SEO audits.

-To crawl multiple sites at the same time instead of one, you have to upgrade your subscription to Pro plan, which starts from $39 per month.
+To crawl multiple sites simultaneously instead of one, you have to upgrade your subscription to Pro plan, which starts from $39 per month.